Labyrinth246/CIT352-Final-Project-PERN-Stack/README.md

 # Setting up a PERN Stack on Fedora Linux

-## Part 1: Installations

 ---

 Make sure that you have administrator priviledges in your machine.
-If you do not have that access use "sudo" in front of some of these commands.
+If you do not have that access use "sudo" in front of these commands.

 ---

+## Part 1: Installations

 ### PostgreSQL Installation/Initial Database Setup
 Follow these instructions in the command line of your fedora Linux machine: